muhleder/migrate_d2d/README.txt

 This is a framework based on the Migrate API to ease building migrations from one Drupal site to another.
 It is only supported at this time on Drupal 7 (i.e., Drupal 7 is the only destination).
-Only Drupal 6 is semi-fully-supported as a source at this time, although some Drupal 7 support is sketched out - it should be fairly straight-forward to flesh out the Drupal 7 support and add Drupal 5 support.
+Only Drupal 5 and 6 are semi-fully-supported as sources at this time, although some Drupal 7 support is sketched out - it should be fairly straight-forward to flesh out the Drupal 7 support.
 Besides addressing contemporary needs to migrate to Drupal 7, it is intended to help serve as a proof-of-concept for incorporating the migration approach into core as an upgrade path (http://drupal.org/node/1052692).

 migrate_d2d
 ===========